VanessaSticher/Project-Template/README.md

 # Project-Template
-This repo provides a guide for project organization with a template for quantitative research projects.
-The guide is based on my personal experience working as a research assistant in economics.
-It aims at being a starting point for people new to quantitative research projects.
-It does not claim to be the only or best way to oragnize a project -- it is just one example.
+This repo provides a template for quantitative research projects: a folder structure with example files.
+It aims to serve as a starting point for projects -- a term paper, a Bachelor's or Master's thesis, or any other quantitative research project.
+It is not a guide on how to work with code and data -- but it can be used to start when working following a fuide.
+A comprehensive guide for working with code and data is, for example, Gentzkow and Shapiro's guide: [Code and Data for the Social Sciences: A Practitioner’s Guide](http://web.stanford.edu/~gentzkow/research/CodeAndData.pdf).

 ## Project Structure
+This section provides an overview of the project structure and briefly explains the different parts.
+This is the folder structure:

 ```
  ├── MYPROJECT